fdilke/bewl/bewl2/done-todo.md

 - nice if there could be a CompleteHA and not just a HA - need infinitary operations/laws
 - instead of summon[Dot[X]] use Dot[X], as with Mappable... bad idea: then have to use 'new'
 - extension instead of RichArrow.. bad idea, we then get confused about 'o'
+- VanillaAlgebraicTheory instead of AlgebraicTheory[Unit]?
+Or maybe Variety.

 # DONE
 - done_todo.md as motivator inside project, or should these notes live there?